 You’re finished!
 Go fill your new little Yoda pouch with whatever goodies will fit in it, or gift it to someone who will do the same.
 And then go make another.
 Or maybe even 29 more.
 In case you’re a weirdo like me who likes to sew an entire class worth of Valentine’s Day presents in the form of Yoda zipper pouches……….

 I hope you love this zippie pouch as much as I do!
 If you end up making one, I’d love to see!
-Share it with us in our Facebook Group or tag me @mckinleykaty / #wildandwanderfulblog on Instagram.
+Share it with me in my Facebook Group or tag me @wildandwanderfulblog / #wildandwanderfulblog on Instagram.
 Can’t wait!

 **You may not claim this pattern as your own, or redistribute the file to anyone in any form.
 The pattern may be free, but I would still love a little shoutout and credit.
 Please feel free to share the link, but please only link from this original source.
 Thanks friends!